-Algerian couscous is the country's most consequential dish — every Friday meal, every wedding, every Eid celebration features it.
-The dish reflects Algeria's Berber heritage (couscous-as-staple-grain predates Islam in North Africa), Ottoman influence (saffron and slow-stewing technique), and Andalusian-Moorish refinement (use of fragrant spices).
+Algerian couscous is the country's most consequential dish — every Friday meal, every wedding, every Eid features it.
+It carries three layers of Algerian history: Berber (couscous-as-staple-grain predates Islam in North Africa), Ottoman (saffron and slow-stewing technique), and Andalusian-Moorish (fragrant spices).
 Regional variants include couscous bel khodra (vegetable-only), couscous au poisson (coastal fish), and the inland-Saharan tougher-grain couscous mesfouf eaten with raisins for breakfast.

 Fork brings up fluffy saffron-golden couscous, tender lamb that pulls apart, soft carrot, pumpkin gone sweet from the broth — all gilded with olive oil and brightened with cilantro.
 The saffron and ginger give the Andalusian-Moorish identity; cinnamon and bay are background warmth.
 Less spicy than Tunisian, more vegetable-balanced than Moroccan.
 With a glass of mint tea or barley water, it's Friday-after-mosque Algeria.